datasharingframework/dsf-process-tutorial/exercises/exercise-7.md

        ```
        </details>
        </details>
+2. In the next steps, we will create the part of the process where a user has to interact with a [QuestionnaireResponse](https://www.hl7.org/fhir/R4/questionnaireresponse.html)
+   in the DSF FHIR server web UI to answer the question defined in the input parameter of `task-start-voting-process.xml`.
-2. Create a [Questionnaire](https://www.hl7.org/fhir/R4/questionnaire.html) in `src/main/resources/fhir/Questionnaire/user-vote.xml` called `user-vote`.
+   Create a [Questionnaire](https://www.hl7.org/fhir/R4/questionnaire.html) in `src/main/resources/fhir/Questionnaire/user-vote.xml` called `user-vote`.
    Don't forget to register it in the Process Plugin Definition for the `vote` process.
    <details>
    <summary>Don't know how the Questionnaire should look like?</summary>

    Check out the [template](../learning/guides/user-tasks-in-the-dsf.md#questionnaire-template) again.
 Don't forget changing the URL.
    </details>

+    * Add an item with linkId `binary-question` and type `display`.
+    * Add an item with linkId `vote` and type `boolean`.
+3. We now have a [Questionnaire](https://www.hl7.org/fhir/R4/questionnaire.html) resource that can be referenced in the BPMN model's [User Tasks](../learning/concepts/bpmn/user-task.md).
+   If referenced, the DSF will take this [Questionnaire](https://www.hl7.org/fhir/R4/questionnaire.html) as a template to create the [QuestionnaireResponse](https://www.hl7.org/fhir/R4/questionnaireresponse.html)
+   that can be answered by a user in the DSF FHIR server web UI.
-3. Add a [User Task](../learning/concepts/bpmn/user-task.md) to `vote.bpmn` located in `src/main/resources/bpe/vote.bpmn`:
+   Add a [User Task](../learning/concepts/bpmn/user-task.md) to `vote.bpmn` located in `src/main/resources/bpe/vote.bpmn`:
    * The [User Task](../learning/concepts/bpmn/user-task.md) should be inserted between the [Exclusive Gateway](../learning/concepts/bpmn/gateways.md) and the `Save User Vote` [Service Task](../learning/concepts/bpmn/service-tasks.md).
      The connection from the [Exclusive Gateway](../learning/concepts/bpmn/gateways.md) requires a [Condition](../learning/concepts/bpmn/conditions.md) element with type `Expression` and `Condition Expression` with value `${userVote}`.
-   * The [User Task](../learning/concepts/bpmn/user-task.md) requires a `Form key` attribute with the value of the Questionnaire URL you created in the previous step.
+   * The [Questionnaire](https://www.hl7.org/fhir/R4/questionnaire.html) resource is referenced by providing a `Form key` attribute with the value of the [Questionnaire](https://www.hl7.org/fhir/R4/questionnaire.html) URL you created in the previous step appended by the version placeholder `|#{version}`.
 This option is found under `Forms` and type `Embedded or External Task Forms`.
+4. The [QuestionnaireResponse](https://www.hl7.org/fhir/R4/questionnaireresponse.html) that is automatically created will copy its items from the template [Questionnaire](https://www.hl7.org/fhir/R4/questionnaire.html).
+   This means we need a way to set the `item.text` element of the `binary-question` item you created in the previous step, dynamically.
+This mechanism is provided by [Task Listeners](https://docs.camunda.org/manual/7.21/user-guide/process-engine/delegation-code/#task-listener).
+   Create a [Task Listener](https://docs.camunda.org/manual/7.21/user-guide/process-engine/delegation-code/#task-listener) in `src/main/java/dev/dsf/process/tutorial/listener` for the [User Task](../learning/concepts/bpmn/user-task.md) you added in the previous step:
+    * The new Java class needs to inherit from `DefaultUserTaskListener`
+    * Override `beforeQuestionnaireResponseCreate` and set the text of the [QuestionnaireResponse](https://www.hl7.org/fhir/R4/questionnaireresponse.html) item with linkId `binary-question` to the value of the
+      Start Task's input parameter with name `binary-question`

 ## Solution Verification
 ### Maven Build and Automated Tests